kyma-project/istio/docs/user/00-overview/00-30-overview-istio-sidecars.md

-# Purpose and benefits of Istio side
+# Purpose and benefits of Istio sidecars

 ## Purpose of Istio sidecars